-3.1.6 Recognition, Applicants are prohibited from using names or marks that infringe upon the Authentication, intellectual property rights of others.
-An Applicant is not guaranteed that its and Role of Certificate's subjectDN will contain any requested trademark, and an Trademarks Applicant requesting a specific name may be required to demonstrate the right to the use of that name.
+Applicants are prohibited from using names or marks that infringe upon the intellectual property rights of others.
+An Applicant is not guaranteed that its Certificate's subjectDN will contain any requested trademark, and an Applicant requesting a specific name may be required to demonstrate the right to the use of that name.
 CAs and RAs may request evidence of ownership of trademarks or the findings and orders from courts or other tribunals.
 A Certificate will not be Revoked merely because there is another rightful owner of a name or mark when the subjectDN is sufficient for identification within the PKI and is non-infringing or otherwise not deceptive.
 Without incurring any liability to an Applicant or Subscriber, the CA or RA may reject any application or Revoke a Certificate because of a name or trademark dispute.